 Make sure that their beds and/or kennel is placed in an area that is out of the direct elements and where possible that the wind does not blow straight into.
 This will protect them from some of the harsher weather.

 Rug or Coat

-- Dogs that need extra warmth can wear a dog rug or vest, which not only keep them warm but look really cute and fashionable.
+Dogs that need extra warmth can wear a dog rug or coat, which not only keep them warm but look really cute and fashionable.
 There are a wide range of rugs and vests available.

 Follow these tips to keep your pets warm this winter but also remember the best way to warm their hearts is with lots of playtime, cuddles and kisses.

 These might help, or browse our full store here

 Originally published in My Pet Magazine Winter 2016.